Trip Note for China

 Travelers are advised to read the Trip Note before your China tours.

-Visas- A China visa is required for entry into China for all nationalities except Japan, Singapore and Brunei.
+Visas- A China visa is required for entry into China.
 Travellers holding APEC cards are allowed entrance visa free if their card has already been approved for China.
+Recent years, many nationalities are visa free to visit China for 15 days.
+You can confirm with your travel agency about it or check more details on website for Ministry of Foreign Affairs of The People's Republic of China.

 Insurance